-Despite their ugly looks and unpleasant way of life hagfish do have commercial value.
+Despite their ugly looks and unpleasant slime production hagfish do have commercial value.
 They are commonly eaten in many Asian countries, with South Korea and Japan being notable consumers of this species.
 Hagfish is often kept live in tanks and killed and prepared to order for consumers with the flesh usually being prepared in stir-fry style dishes, although the skin can also be turned into a form of leather.

-Today, hagfish are classed as a species of Least Concern by the ICUN who also state that this species is “known to be very abundant and has a large distribution.”
+Today, hagfish are classed as a species of Least Concern both globally and int Europe by the ICUN who also state that this species is “known to be very abundant and has a large distribution.”
 There are also plans for regulation across much of the remaining American hagfish fishery in order to monitor stocks and provide a more accountable way of commercially catching this species.

 A Prehistoric Creature, Biology and Problems with Classification